Menu

 Tubbataha, Philippines, May 8-15, 2027

 This is the most pristine spot in the Philippines - one of the few liveaboard spots in the world that sells at full price.
 We are going on the same boat as we used this summer, Philippines Aggressor (I).
 I will shortly put out a more detailed description and a signup form starting to take deposits as soon as possible.
-Right now I only hold 16 spots - and more can be added if we have the travellers.
+Right now I only hold 16 spots - and more can be added if we have the travelers.
 I will go to DEMA to look for a land based extension

 Nils Jacobsen